Chart Color Schemes

 Newborough faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is notably high, with 25.2% of residents currently enrolled in formal education, including 9.1% in primary education, 7.3% in secondary education, and 2.4% pursuing tertiary education.
+Educational participation is notably high, with 25.2% of residents currently enrolled in formal education.
+This includes 9.1% in primary education, 7.3% in secondary education, and 2.4% pursuing tertiary education.

 Frequently Asked Questions - Education